bpatrik0601/BProf-Accenture-Kft.-2025-26--Angular-frontend/src/Description.md

 * Red background → when the home team lost/away team won
 * Yellow background → when the game ended as a draw/tie

-This initialized project can be later connected to the **Java + Playwright** backend for automated testing, CI pipelines, and API validation.
+This initialized project can be later connected to the **Java + Playwright** Maven project for automated testing, CI pipelines, and API validation.

 ---